WhiskeyMC/Magic-Be-Gathered-Here/README.md

 * Image previews
 * Zipped deck folders

-Basically, whatever makes the deck easiest to look at, download, read, and send around.
+Basically, whatever makes the deck easiest to look at, download, read, and use inbetween my personal file setups.

 ---